sjawhar/no-wander/docs/Model-Design/Featurization/Featurization.md

 The decorrelation time is the time to the first zero-crossing in a channel's autocorrelation function.

 #### Graph theory
-Each channel is a node in the sample's constructed graph, and the connection between nodes are weighted by the maximum time-lagged correlation between the corresponding channels in that sample.
+Each channel is a node in the segment's constructed graph, and the connection between nodes are weighted by the maximum time-lagged correlation between the corresponding channels in that segment.

 | Feature                     | Count         |
 | --------------------------- | ------------- |